Dungeon Fantasy RPG: The Notes (Part VI)

 Casual readers may not immediately appreciate this, but DFRPG (and DF too) goes the extra league to make gaming easier for GMs (and thus for the whole group).
 Part of that lies in the great job the game does of working things out for the GM in advance, specifying exactly how to resolve this case, or what to roll for that task, or how some trait affects what skills.
 Monster stats include ready-to-play damage, defenses, everything, already taking into account armor, weapons, etc. Loads of inevitable player questions are answered in advance – not just the thousand and one topics covered by GURPS‘ obsessive completeness (“Effects of summer clothing in a cold clime?
 Got that covered!”), but specific dungeon world stuff (“Can I sell dungeon junk in town?
 Can I make my own armor instead of paying?
 What happens if I’m caught counterfeiting?
 Can I do anything useful with Poetry?
 What if I attack the chest’s hinges?”).
 New GMs can jump in with confidence that the game will guide them through a lot of situations.

 Related to that, DFRPG is great in how it sets up an environment of “always something to do” (for lack of a better term).
 Stuck in town between dungeons?
 DFRPG demurely claims it doesn’t cover “town adventure” in detail, yet it still offers PCs tons of activity.
 Craft goods!
 Busk!
 Scour gutters for coin!
 Try your luck at the gambling tables (or the black market)!
 Seek rumors!
 Forage in the shrubbery!
 Pen letters to sponsors!
 Advertise services!
 All spelled out with simple rolls, rather than leaving things to the GM.
 Likewise in the dungeon: When no monsters are at hand, PCs can keep plenty busy with feats of parkour, scouting, chest-bashing, trap-seeking, curse cleansing, prospecting, and more.
 Again, these are all worked out for the GM.
-And to cap off all that, DFRPG appears to carefully make sure that every trait, every skill, has specific uses in the game.
+And DFRPG appears to carefully make sure that every trait, every skill, hasΒ specific uses in the game.

 Take another look at Dungeon, too.
-Included in the adventure itself is lots of advice on running combat, scaling encounters, dealing with unexpected player decisions, and more.
+Included in the adventure itself is a lot of advice on running combat, scaling encounters, dealing with unexpected player decisions, and more.
 Instead of sending you to Monsters for foes’ stats, Dungeon repeats the stats you need for many monsters.
 All followed by a neat summary of available treasures and other moneys to be earned, detailed guidelines for character point awards, and tips for extending the adventure.
 Great stuff for a new GM.

 Another quiet service that DFRPG performs is excising the parts of GURPS that create GM headaches.
 These include gate spells (requiring the GM to create worlds on a dime), the Flight advantage (meaning some PC is always flitting off from the prepared map), and the abuse of magic or alchemy (creating permanent gold is a classic).
 There’s even the suggestion (via pre-generated character designs) that PCs take Sense of Duty (Adventuring Companions), a tool that explicitly lets the GM enforce player unity when intra-group bickering or backstabbing threatens GM sanity.